Many of us enjoy getting out for a walk in the fresh air – whether it’s to break up our days or get some peace of mind.

 What are the benefits of Nordic walking?

-Nordic walking is fun, accessible, and easy to learn
+It’s fun, accessible, and easy to learn

 Nordic walking has become a popular method for people of all ages and abilities to get outside, exercise, lose weight, and improve their overall health and wellbeing.
 It doesn’t require a certain level of fitness, only an understanding of how to use the poles correctly.

-Nordic walking provides a full-body workout
+It provides a full-body workout

-Nordic walking reduces impact on joints and can help ease muscle tightness
+It reduces impact on joints and can help ease muscle tightness

 The extra support of the poles also improves stability and reduces the impact on joints as your body weight is more spread out.

-Nordic walking can positively impact mental health
+It can positively impact mental health

-Spending time outside can also be a powerful tool in helping us to gain some much-needed perspective when we’re frustrated or going through a challenging time.
+Spending time outside can also be a powerful tool in helping us gain some much-needed perspective when we’re frustrated or going through a challenging time.

 What is the Nordic walking technique?

-Nordic walking technique: The basics
+Nordic walking technique - the basics

-The Nordic walking technique is entirely based on your regular walking pattern, with the added use of specially-designed poles to improve upper body strength.
+The Nordic walking technique is entirely based on your regular walking pattern, with the added use of poles to improve upper body strength.

 Heel-to-toe foot roll